Model Comparison

 Try Llama 4 models for free

 Start chatting with Llama 4 Maverick or Scout instantly.
-No setup required - compare the models yourself and see which fits your workflow.
+No setup required.
+Compare the models yourself and see which fits your workflow best in the Llama 4 vs Kimi K2.6 decision.